Australia's Largest Specialist Personal Injury Firm

 WINNER Personal Injury Law Firm of the Year

-Pain and suffering claims can be a substantial amount on top of any other payments that you’re awarded, so if you’re claiming compensation, it’s important to find out if you can claim this additional lump sum.
-In this guide, we unpack everything you need to know about how pain and suffering claims are calculated, what you may be entitled to, and how to get help with your claim.
-We’ve also included a simple pain and suffering compensation calculator you can use to look up lump sum payout ranges.
+Pain and suffering claims can add a substantial lump sum on top of other payments you’re awarded.
+In this guide, we unpack everything you need to know about how these claims are calculated, what you may be entitled to, and how to get help.
+We’ve also included a simple pain and suffering compensation calculator to look up payout ranges.

 A dark haired man wearing a black jacket sitting on a park bench, pictured from behind